|| MERROW RESIDENTS' ASSOCIATION

 The Merrow village war memorial was unveiled by General Lord Rawlinson on the Friday evening of 20th July, 1920 and dedicated by Bishop Hose, formerly of Singapore.
 General Rawlinson commanded the Fourth Army, comprising five Corps, for much of the war including at the battle of the Somme in 1916.
 The Fourth Army was at the centre of the final offensive of the war and is attributed to have been the most effective force in that offensive.
 General Rawlinson is also recorded as having been Field Marshal Haig’s best army commander and tactician.
 The memorial bears the inscription ‘This cross was erected by the people of Merrow in memory of the men of the village, who, in the Great War, 1914-1918, laid down their lives for their King and country, in the cause of justice and humanity’.
 In his speech at the unveiling, General Lord Rawlinson said that ‘it was a great gratification to all soldiers to see in a local churchyard like that so admirable a monument erected to the memory of those who died for their fellows’.

-At the foot of the cross are two bronze plaques.
-The first plaque records the names of those who died in the First World War and the second plaque records the names of those who died in the Second World War.
+At the foot of the cross are three bronze plaques.
+The first plaque records the names of those who died in the First World War, the second plaque records the names of those who died in the Second World War and the third plaque records the names of those who were mistakenly not included when the first two plaques were manufactured.
 The names of those commemorated on the memorial are:

 First World War.